rootdraws/district0x-Grant-Farms/README.md

 <b>Example:</b>

 Root Cultivates his <a href="https://etherscan.io/address/0xbeC346627bA83b471d5ab171618274c5333F9f37">$SKULL Community Garden Plot</a> with 8 Harvests a year.
-Each Harvest, he contributes more to the Plot, growing it in size, and maybe even qualifying for greater $SKULL LP Rewards. <a href="https://beta.cent.co/skeenee/+hhaemj" -- Oct '20 $SKULL Report details LP Reward levels for $SKULL Pools.</a>
+Each Harvest, he contributes more to the Plot, growing it in size, and maybe even qualifying for greater $SKULL LP Rewards.
+* <a href="https://beta.cent.co/skeenee/+hhaemj">Oct '20 $SKULL Report details LP Reward levels for $SKULL Pools.</a>

-Each time Root has a harvest, he knows that seeding the META Garden is important, because each year during the <b>HARVEST FESTIVAL</b>, the Yield from the META Garden is used to support a challeng focused on creating Creative Commons Zero Artwork designed to support GITCOIN / GITCOIN projects.
+Each time Root has a harvest, he knows that seeding the META Garden is important, because each year during the <b>HARVEST FESTIVAL</b>, the Yield from the META Garden is used to support a challenge focused on creating Creative Commons Zero Artwork designed to support GITCOIN / GITCOIN projects.

 What this essentially means, is that each art community that is being lead in challenges by a Community Gardener, will be targeting their community funds, as rewards, for participating in a GITCOIN Focused Challenge.